-Secondly, wasps nests do not rot or smell’.
-Generally this is true but on very rare occasions there may be a smell coming from a treated nest.
-This happens if the nest is treated mid to late Summer and the nest contains the Queen and Drone grubs.
-These grubs are larger than the worker grubs so the volume of flesh in the nest is at it’s greatest.
-If the nest is then treated and the workers die these grubs may rot and there may be a smell.
+Secondly, wasps nests do not rot or smell.
+On very rare occasions there may be a smell coming from a treated nest.
+This happens if the nest is treated mid to late summer and the nest contains the queen and drone grubs.
+These grubs are larger than the worker grubs so the volume of flesh in the nest is at its greatest.
+However, this is very uncommon.